Qwant/osm_boundaries_utils_rs/README.md

 This crate is not yet on crates.io, for the moment you need to put `osm_boundaries_utils = { git = "https://github.com/QwantResearch/osm_boundaries_utils_rs" }`
 in your own Cargo.toml to use it.

+# Licence
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+See the COPYING file for more details.